-Warning labels shall be affixed to containers of regulated waste, refrigerators and freezers containing blood or other potentially infectious material and other containers used to store, transport or ship blood or other potentially infectious material.
+Warning labels shall be affixed to containers of regulated waste, refrigerators and freezers containing blood or OPIM and other containers used to store, transport, or ship blood or OPIM.
 Labels required by this section shall include the following symbol and shall be fluorescent orange or orange-red or predominately marked with lettering or symbols in a contrasting color.
 Red biohazard bags or red containers may be substituted for labels.

-These labels shall be an integral part of the container or shall be affixed as close as feasible to the container by string, wire, adhesive, and other methods that prevent their loss or unintentional removal.
+These labels shall be an integral part of the container or shall be affixed as close as feasible to the container by string, wire, adhesive, and othermethods that prevent their loss or unintentional removal.